aleixnguyen-vn/hugo-to-wordpress-migration/README.md

 ## ✅ Summary

-This case study walks through a real-world migration from a static Hugo site to a fully dynamic, AdSense-ready WordPress system — built entirely by one person without prior experience in PHP, WordPress, or AJAX.
+This case study walks through a real-world migration from a static Hugo site to a fully dynamic, AdSense-ready WordPress system - built entirely by one person without prior experience in PHP, WordPress, or AJAX.

-What started as a markdown-based mod-sharing site with 900+ posts soon became unmanageable.
-I rebuilt everything — the theme, content structure, dynamic features — by reverse-engineering, debugging, and leveraging AI as a code assistant, not a shortcut.
+It started as a markdown-based mod-sharing site by an enthusiasis simracer with 900+ posts soon became unmanageable.
+I was chosen by him, to rebuilt everything — the theme, content structure, dynamic features — by reverse-engineering, debugging, and leveraging AI as a code assistant, not a shortcut.

 The end result: